aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

 <summary>7.
 Iterate, iterate, iterate...</summary>
   <p>

 We have identified that a cause for our model not being good enough is the fact that our data is highly unbalanced.
-As mentioned earlier, this can be addresed by adding more transactions that are fraudulant, but that means going back and finding about 3-6 million more records that are fraudulent.
+As mentioned earlier, this can be addresed by adding more transactions that are fraudulent, but that means going back and finding about 3-6 million more records that are fraudulent.
 This is most likely not a feasible way forward.

 Fortunaly, there are certain algorithms that are better than others in handling highly unbalanced data.
 One of those are **Decision Trees**